|

 Environment Agency effectively look the other way?

-Or indeed in Derbyshire where Erewash Borough Council has apparently
+Or indeed when Erewash Borough Council apparently behaved

-behaved in an appalling and unprofessional manner?
-Householders and insurance companies
+in an appalling and unprofessional manner?
+Householders and insurance companies have been

-have been left to deal with the consequences of what appears to be blatant indifference to
+left to deal with the consequences of what appears to be blatant indifference to local

 |